 This is an excerpt from the song “Holiday in Cambodia” by the US band “The Dead Kennedys”.
 They were a punk band, hence the lyrics are meant to grate on you in their very cynical way.

 Only when my friend Philippe told me about his plans of travelling to Cambodia, I took into consideration that it might be an interesting destination and a country worth exploring.
-I decided following his example.
+I decided to follow his example.

 Cambodia’s Colonial Past